 The greens themselves are relatively small and not really as undulated as you’ll find at most courses with the Nicklaus name attached.
-However, they are all funky shapes and awkward angles.
+However, they all have funky shapes and awkward angles.
 The pins are arranged with a simple 1-2-3 front-middle-back pin sheet.
 However, each third of the green is fairly small and you want to be in the right section if you can.
 There isn’t always much room to work with on approach shots if you want to get it tight.
+This is a common Nicklaus design feature.
 Fortunately, the greens are not too crazy to read once you are on the surface, so even if you have a long putt you’ll have a chance to lag it up there nicely.

 The highlight holes of the course come at the end of each nine.
 The 9th is a demanding uphill par-4 dubbed “The Island” as it requires a forced carry over a ravine on the approach, though there is plenty of bail-out room short.